yuli1102/Speech-Dataset-for-Drone-Assisted-Inspection/README.md

 2. Upload the model code. (to be added)

-3. Upload the code of comparing the model using different inputs (Mel-spectrogram, Spectrogram, and MFCC) and different feature extractors (VGG, ResNet50, and INCEPTION_Resnet_v2" in the folder of "comparison-Experiment-Code".
+3. (1) Upload the code of comparing the model using different inputs (Mel-spectrogram, Spectrogram, and MFCC) and different feature extractors (VGG, ResNet50, and INCEPTION_Resnet_v2" in the folder of "Comparison-Experiment-Code\Input and Feature".
+(2) Upload the code of comparing the speaker verification methods of our Ratio method with the d-vector End to end method in the folder of "Comparison-Experiment-Code\Speaker Verification".
+Note: Local data stands for the data in Releases, and the Digit data is downloaded from [AudioMNIST](https://github.com/soerenab/AudioMNIST).

 # Initial update in June 2022
 A Speaker-Keyword Recognition Multi-tasking Model for Keeping Human in the Loop of Drone Assisted Inspection